edwardtay/webwatcher/DEPLOYMENT_GUIDE.md

 ## Support

 For issues or questions:
-- Check logs: `gcloud run logs read verisense-agentkit --project webwatcher-479404`
+- Check logs: `gcloud run logs read webwatcher --project webwatcher-479404`
 - Review A2A specification: https://a2a-protocol.org/v0.2.6/specification/
 - See implementation details: `A2A_IMPLEMENTATION.md`